 REVIEV AND PHOTOS BY MARKO SYRJALA

 Arch Enemy has been a regular visitor in Finland during the last few years.
-The band has gone through several line-up changes but it seems that the group has done something right because Arch Enemy’s popularity has risen has steadily year after year.
-The band released its tenth studio album WILL TO POWER in September, and it reached respectable number 2 place on the official Finnish album list.
+The band has gone through several line-up changes, but it seems that the group has done something right because Arch Enemy’s popularity has risen has steadily year after year.
+In September, the band released its tenth studio album WILL TO POWER, and it reached respectable number 2 place on the official Finnish album list.
 So, it wasn’t surprising that the Circus show sold out a long time ago.

 The opening act was a band called Jinjer, they come from Ukraine and have a female vocalist in the band.
-That’s about everything what I know about the band, and unfortunately, I missed their show completely because of my late arrival to the venue.
-At 10:30 PM, the AC/DC classic ‘Thunderstruck’ rang loud and clear over the PA, as the five members of Arch Enemy stepped onto the stage amidst huge cheers in the completely packed Circus.
-The band opened up with the first single off WILL TO POWER album, entitled “The World Is Yours”.
-The speedy, up-tempo song was a perfect opener, and it was followed by classic “Ravenous,” which incited a massive mosh pit in the audience.
+That’s about everything that I know about the band, and unfortunately, I missed their show completely because of my late arrival at the venue.
+At 10:30 PM, the AC/DC classic ‘Thunderstruck’ rang loud and clear over the PA as the five members of Arch Enemy stepped onto the stage amidst huge cheers in the completely packed Circus.
+The band opened up with the first single off WILL TO POWER album, entitled “The World Is Yours.”
+The speedy, up-tempo song was a perfect opener, followed by the classic “Ravenous,” which incited a massive mosh pit in the audience.

 Vocalist Alissa White-Gluz took over the crowd’s attention and made her presence felt.
 The mini-sized, striking hair colored and continuously headbanging frontwoman bounded and jumped across the stage like a hurricane.
 She was looking very comfortable and confident in her significant role within the band.
 She’s an excellent frontwoman and performer in every aspect, and she’s very entertaining to follow on stage.

 The whole band sounded flawless, a well-oiled touring machine.
-The trade-off guitar solos between Michael Amott and the latest addition, former Nevermore guitarist, Jeff Loomis were outstanding, precise and non-stop, enhanced by a slick light show and lots of hair-whipping.
-The longstanding rhythm section of bassist Sharlee De’ Angelo and drummer Daniel Erlandsson played perfectly together, and they kept the machine rolling through the entire performance.
-The song material is overall really strong and also the stage setup looked visually great.
+The trade-off guitar solos between Michael Amott and the latest addition, former Nevermore guitarist, Jeff Loomis, were outstanding, precise, and non-stop, enhanced by a slick light show and lots of hair-whipping.
+The longstanding rhythm section of bassist Sharlee De’ Angelo and drummer Daniel Erlandsson played perfectly together, keeping the machine rolling through the entire performance.
+The song material is overall really strong, and also the stage setup looked visually great.
 There are no weak links in this band.
-There is no denying how good and tight live band Arch Enemy are.
+There is no denying how good and tight live band Arch Enemy is.
 They’re probably one of the best metal bands out there now, if not the best if you ask me.

-THANKS FOR ARNE JAMELLE FROM CENTURY MEDIA FOR THE PHOTOPASS !!!
+THANKS TO ARNE JAMELLE FROM CENTURY MEDIA FOR THE PHOTO PASS !!!